KayceYe/method-for-predicting-low-cycle-fatigue-life-at-various-temperatures-for-nickel-based-superalloys/README.md

   ## :pushpin: Q&A

-  **Q**: I want to reproduce the predicted results presented in Table 4 of the manuscript
+  **Q**: I want to reproduce the predicted results presented in Table 4 of the manuscript.

   **A**: Store the 'Predicted_BPANN.mat', 'Predicted_GABP.mat', and 'Predicted_load.m' in the same folder and then run the 'Predicted_load.m' accordingly.